HMS Brazen (F91): Royal Navy service

 Following a patrol in the South Atlantic Brazen ran aground in the Patagonian Canal on 11 September 1994.
 The ship was refloated four days later and taken to Talcahuano for repairs, which lasted a month.
 She then returned to the UK under her own power for reinstatement of combat system equipment damaged in the incident at Devonport royal dockyard.

 By late 1995, Brazen was back in active service, operating in the Adriatic Sea as part of a Royal Navy task group led by the aircraft carrier HMS Ark Royal for Operation Sharp Guard.
 In early 1996, Brazen rescued 30 Albanians from a sinking vessel.
-In May 1996, she returned to Devonport for the final time before being official handed over to the Brazilian Navy in August 1996.
+In May 1996, she returned to Devonport for the final time before being officially handed over to the Brazilian Navy in August 1996.

 Brazilian service

 She was purchased from the United Kingdom by the Brazilian Navy on 18 November 1994, and renamed Bosísio.
 The ship was commissioned into the Brazilian Navy on 30 August 1996.

 In June 2009, Bosísio participated in the recovery mission for the wreckage of Air France Flight 447.

 She was decommissioned from Brazilian Navy service on 23 September 2015.
 The ship was sunk as a target in July 2017 during the Brazilian Navy operation 'MISSILEX 2017'.